Toward Discretization-Consistent Closure Schemes for Large Eddy Simulation Using Reinforcement Learning: Conclusions

 In this work, we have formulated the task of finding closure models for implicitly filtered LES by optimizing their parameters as an RL task.
 In all cases, the found models gave consistently accurate results for considerably different discretization schemes and modeling approaches, which demonstrates the flexibility of the approach.
 As an example for an explicit model, a cell-wise constant or cell-wise quadratic Smagorinsky constant was optimized.
 The analysis of the RL-Quad results indicate that the RL agent recognizes the dissipation footprint of the underlying discretization.
 This is interesting, but clearly needs further analysis.
 As a novel implicit closure strategy, a blended hybrid DG/FV scheme was investigated that was originally intended for shock capturing.
 The found blending policy gives very accurate results for the proposed test case and warrants further study into these types of schemes as implicit modeling alternatives for compressible flows.

 Our results clearly indicate that the proposed RL-based optimization scheme is capable of finding discretization- and model-specific closures that have the potential of at least partially solving the dilemma of discretization-induced uncertainty of the filter form.
 We do not propose these models directly as new, ready to be used closure models.
 Instead, we have shown a possible and flexible way of developing such models with universal performance for a specific discretization.
 In order to proceed along those lines, a variety of challenges have to tackled that occur in all modeling approaches and are not specific to ML-augmented ones and comprise most importantly their generalizability, interpretability and uncertainties.
-Since the proposed method can by design incorporate any existing model idea, investigating existing models and their combinations is a natural first step.